-It is the strap (or, rather, the choice of them) that is the main selling point of this watch.
+It is the strap (or, rather, the choice of them) that is the main selling point of this model.

 Second, is the military-style NATO strap from NOMAD Watch Works fashioned from olive-green nylon and (like the other two varieties) accented with “bronze-colored” elements.
 Not adding too much to the “value proposition” of this timekeeper (NWW straps usually retail for $10-$15 USD,) it is still great to have one as an “emergency spare” since it’s not that easy to find a quality NATO strap with bronze accents in your table drawer or even on Amazon.

-Like other members of IWC’s current small (i.e. 36mm to 39mm-sized watches) collection, the watch is powered by a rather unassuming movement based on the well-known Sellita SW300 caliber (this one comes without the calendar wheel since the watch is offered as a basic three-hander.)
-The choice of mechanism probably has something to do with the lack of smaller in-house calibers rather than the brand’s eagerness to cut expenses, but still sort of devalues the whole experience of owning an IWC timekeeper.
+Like other members of IWC’s current small (i.e. 36mm to 39mm) collection, the Bronze Pilot is powered by a rather unassuming movement based on the well-known Sellita SW300 caliber (this one comes without the calendar wheel since the homage is offered as a basic three-hander.)
+The choice of mechanism probably has something to do with the lack of smaller in-house calibers rather than the brand’s eagerness to cut expenses, but still, sort of devalues the whole experience of owning an IWC timekeeper.

 Dial & Legibility

-Like the rest of the Bronze Pilot, the dial slightly differs from the face of the original Mark XI: it is definitely more modern starting with the brand’s current logo, and finishing with easier-to-read luminous Arabic numerals that are now significantly bolder.
-The new, fatter digits not only allowed the Swiss brand to use a thicker layer of luminous compound, but are also a lot better at matching the thick luminous hour markers and wider hour and minute hands.
+Like the rest of the Bronze Pilot, the dial slightly differs from the face of the original Mark XI: it is more modern starting with the brand’s current logo and finishing with easier-to-read luminous Arabic numerals that are now significantly bolder.
+The new, fatter digits not only allowed the Swiss brand to use a thicker layer of the luminous compound but are also a lot better at matching the thick luminous hour markers and wider hour and minute hands.

 The lack of date aperture allowed for a lot cleaner exterior compared to other vintage-styled pilots, while the polished red gold hands give the gadget a premium look contrasting the overall rugged appearance.
 Also, the hands give this wristwatch an even more original look compared to dozens of premium-priced “historic” pilot’s that feature similar chapter rings, but sport the same inevitable diamond-shaped hour and minute hands making it especially difficult to tell a “historic” Archimede from a Stowa that uses a similar approach to design.

 Pricing & Availability

-The Swiss watchmaker has officially presented the watch at the SIHH 2019 trade show and will start selling the gadget later this year.
-With the total number of Bronze Pilots limited to just 150 individually numbered pieces and the recommended street price being $4500, the watch may become a hit among enthusiasts.
-If you are interested in one of these beauties and don’t care much about buying it second-hand at a hefty premium from an even more energetic enthusiast, you should visit your local boutique at the earliest convenience to pre-order the watch and get it from a trusted source with tags, plastic protection film, and that special “new watch smell” we love so much.
+IWC has officially presented the Bronze Pilot at the SIHH 2019 trade show and will start selling the gadget later this year.
+With the total number of Bronze Pilots limited to just 150 individually numbered pieces and the recommended street price being $4500, it may become a hit among enthusiasts.
+If you are interested in one of these beauties and don’t care much about buying it second-hand at a hefty premium from an even more energetic enthusiast, you should visit your local boutique at the earliest convenience to pre-order one and get it from a trusted source with tags, plastic protection film, and that special “new watch smell” we love so much.